 Step 2: Complete the Form

-After verifying the business name you want is available, the registration form needs to either be filed online or downloaded and submitted by mail or in person.
+After verifying that the business name you want is available, you must file the registration form online, download it, and submit it by mail or in person.

 Information that is needed on the form includes: